grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 ---
 title: 'Prometheus Remote Write'
-excerpt: 'How to export metrics from k6 Cloud to a Prometheus instance using the Prometheus Remote Write integration'
+excerpt: 'How to export metrics from k6 Cloud to a Prometheus instance using the Prometheus remote-write integration'
 ---

-The Prometheus remote write integration allows to export metrics from k6 Cloud to a Prometheus instance: either self-hosted or provided by a vendor.
+With the Prometheus remote-write integration, you can export metrics from k6 Cloud to a self-hosted or managed Prometheus instance.

-With the Prometheus integration, you can:
+With the Prometheus integration, you can do the following:

 - Store k6 metrics on your Prometheus instances.
 - Run PromQL queries on k6 metrics.
 - Correlate testing results with other system metrics collected with Prometheus.

-We currently offer similar integrations with Cloud APM solutions: [Azure Monitor](/cloud/integrations/cloud-apm/azure-monitor/), [DataDog](/cloud/integrations/cloud-apm/datadog/), [Grafana Cloud](/cloud/integrations/cloud-apm/grafana-cloud/), and [New Relic](/cloud/integrations/cloud-apm/new-relic/).
-If you use any of these solutions, we recommend starting to integrate your APM solution first.
+k6 currently offers similar integrations with Cloud APM solutions: [Azure Monitor](/cloud/integrations/cloud-apm/azure-monitor/), [DataDog](/cloud/integrations/cloud-apm/datadog/), [Grafana Cloud](/cloud/integrations/cloud-apm/grafana-cloud/), and [New Relic](/cloud/integrations/cloud-apm/new-relic/).
+If you use any of these solutions, we recommend integrating your APM solution first.

 > ⭐️  &nbsp;Prometheus remote write and [Cloud APM](/cloud/integrations/cloud-apm/) integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.

 ## Configuration Parameters

-Currently, you can only enable this integration using the `apm` option in the k6 script.
+You can enable this integration only with the `apm` option in the k6 script.

 The `apm` option configures how to export k6 Cloud metrics to the supported monitoring solutions.
 It allows multiple configuration blocks to export simultaneously to different monitoring providers.